Who is a transfer student?

 You are considered a transfer student for the purposes of admissions and automatic scholarship consideration, if you have completed 14 or more transferable semester (21 quarter) credits after high school, from a regionally accredited college or university.
 If you have less than 14 credits completed after high school then you are considered an incoming freshman student with transfer coursework.

 Questions about the process?

-Start at the Transfer Student FAQ’s
+Start with the Transfer Student Resources

 Questions about your credits?